2026 Girls in Tech Conference Workshops

 Girls Make Games: Intro to Mobile Game Development & Game Art

-Welcome to the world of mobile game development in Unity!
-You’ll learn the basics of mobile games and learn from an expert as they demo a game ported to an Android device!
-We'll also dive into a fun digital game art activity in Piskel.
+Welcome to the world of Game Development!
+In this workshop you’ll learn the basics of games and how to create them in Construct 3.
+Then, dive into a fun digital game art activity in Piskel.
 Come learn with a professional game developer from Girls Make Games and be prepared to ask questions!

 Switch Animation: Toon Boom Harmony Animation